 - Participate in the Study Abroad Fair held every September

-- Share a study abroad story at the Travels Abroad Story Night as part of International Education Week in November
+- Share a study abroad story at the Travels Abroad Story Night

 - Share your experience with other Bellarmine students through class presentations